3 Classification: Basic Concepts and Techniques

 ## 11 tail 0.779

-plot importance in descending order (using reorder to order factor levels used by ggplot).
+We can plot the importance in descending order (using reorder to order factor levels used by ggplot).

 ggplot(weights,